florimondmanca/asgi-caches/README.md

         ...
 ```

-Again: the decorated object doesn't need to be a Starlette endpoint.
-It can be any ASGI-compatible callable.

-(Note that this is precisely why we're using an [endpoint](https://www.starlette.io/endpoints/) (a.k.a. class-based view) instead of a function-based view.
-Starlette endpoints implement the ASGI interface, while function-based views don't.)
+Note that the decorated object should be an ASGI callable.
+This is why the code snippet above uses a Starlette [endpoint](https://www.starlette.io/endpoints/) (a.k.a. class-based view) instead of a function-based view.
+(Starlette endpoints implement the ASGI interface, while function-based views don't.)

-> **Q: can I apply `@cached` to a method of an endpoint class?**
->
-> A: No. This is probably fine, as you shouldn't need to specify which methods support caching: `asgi-caches` will only ever cache GET and HEAD requests.
+Note that you can't apply `@cached` to methods of a class either.
+This is probably fine though, as you shouldn't need to specify which methods support caching: `asgi-caches` will only ever cache "safe" requests, i.e. GET and HEAD.

 ### Disabling caching (TODO)